ranwez-search/SeqTUI/README.md

 ## Architecture

-The application follows an event-driven MVC architecture:
+The application follows an event-driven MVC architecture.
+The internal architecture is shown below for developers interested in extending or modifying SeqTUI:

 ```
 src/